AndrewRchow/BoingoPhotoAlbum/README.md

  To add images, click the Add Images tab, then input a name and email.
  Then drag and drop or upload your photos.
  You can add a descriptions to each image before submitting if needed.
- Press submit, and the images should be visible after searching the user again.
+ Press submit, and the images should be visible when searched for.

 ## Developer notes